 Near and dear to her heart is sharing her love of various forms of lettering with beginners, and she encourages each one to develop their own style – after learning the basics of course!

 Bonnie is currently offering cooking classes, pop-up cooking demos, and relaxed calligraphy classes around Portland.
 You can join a class at her 120-year old farmhouse in South Tabor, or find her cooking and pop-up schedule on her website for Oh Honey Cookery.

 Last, but not least we clearly love and support our own business.
 Nora’s Kitchen Granola!

 Did you know that we are women-owned and operated?
 Established in 2015, Nora’s Kitchen Granola offers gluten-free, vegan granola hand-crafted and produced in a licensed commercial kitchen in Portland, Oregon.
-Slow roasted in small batches to bring out the unique flavor of healthy oils, nuts, grains and spices.
-We also believe that sourcing local is important, with over half of our ingredients being sourced locally.
+Slowly roasted in small batches to bring out the unique flavor of healthy oils, nuts, grains, and spices.
+We also believe that sourcing locally is important, with over half of our ingredients being sourced locally.
 When purchasing from us you help to support more local businesses than just Nora’s Kitchen Granola, and that’s the way we believe it should be.

 A word from Kelsey: